jhobbs/remorse/README.md

-# morsegen
+# remorse
-Simple python morse code generator

-Generate you some morse code audio.

-Requires the 'audiogen' package from pip.
+remorse plays randomly generated morse code for you to copy by pen and paper.

+You can control alphabet, speed, length, etc, run remorse --help for details.